 An Ever Increasing Number of Items Are Orbiting the Earth Source: NASA

 Until somewhat recently, space was a peaceful domain where orbital and flying craft were unprotected, but adversaries are now developing systems to counter advantages.
 Traffic is building in space, as many new entrants have joined the ranks of spacefaring nations and counter‑space capabilities are becoming more of a concern.
 The United States must adapt its satellite constellations in response to such growing threats and elevate its game in space situational awareness.
 Continue reading →

 On September 3, Airbus booked an order for 25 A321neos for VivaAerobus, a low-cost carrier based in Mexico.
 The order was originally announced in July and also converts 16 A320neos to A321neos.
 VivaAerobus operates an all-Airbus fleet and has a total of 60 A320neo family jets on order.
 Photo Courtesy: Airbus SAS

-Boeing and Airbus delivered 82 and 80 commercial jets in June 2018, respectively, compared to 75 and 64 deliveries during the same month last year.
-June is traditionally a busy month for deliveries.
-Of key importance for Airbus, its persistent troubles with insufficient engine deliveries appear to be easing.
+Boeing and Airbus delivered 87 and 69 commercial jets in September 2018, respectively, compared to 78 and 55 deliveries during the same month last year.
+September is traditionally a busy month for deliveries.
+Boeing has made a strong comeback after the company only delivered 39 aircraft in July as a result of 737 delays due to late deliveries of fuselages and engines from suppliers.
+Boeing has stated that it is making good progress toward fixing the logjam by year end and has also reaffirmed its full-year delivery target.
 In 2017, Boeing delivered 763 jets (748 in 2016), in line with company expectations, while Airbus surpassed its delivery target of 700 jets by handing over 718 aircraft during 2017 (688 in 2016).
 Continue reading →